 So now with this article, I will try to give an answer to the following questions:

-- Why should companies care about digital transformation at all?
+- Why should companies care about the digital transformation at all?

 - How can big corporations compete with startups, already digitally born?
 How can they adopt the same speed and execution excellence?